Iron ore falls on China warning, production controls in Tangshan

 Steel prices also weakened but not as much as iron ore, with market participants weighing optimism about near-term demand against falling raw material prices.

-Rebar on the Shanghai Futures Exchange SRBcv1 edged down 0.24% to 4,224 yuan a tonne, hot-rolled coil SHHCcv1 was flat and wire rod SWRcv1 fell 0.85%.
-Stainless steel SHSScv1 gained 0.79%.
+Rebar on the Shanghai Futures Exchange SRBcv1 slid 0.94% to 4,194 yuan a tonne, hot-rolled coil SHHCcv1 dropped 0.55% and wire rod SWRcv1 fell 0.87%.
+Stainless steel SHSScv1 was little changed.

 "Prices (of stainless steel) corrected upward following a steep fall in the previous week, but overall fundamentals remain unfavourable," said Ellie Wang, a Shanghai-based senior nickel analyst at consultancy CRU group.